evolvingweb/sitediff/README.md

     - paths.yaml
   ```

-  With the help of this feature, you can have separate YAML files for different aspects / features / components of your site.
-For example, general site-specific rules can live in a `general.yaml` file whereas platform-specific rules can live in another file like `drupal-8.x.yaml` and so on.
+  This allows you to separate your configuration into logically groups.
+For example, generic rules for your site could live in a `generic.yaml` file, while rules pertaining to a particular update you're conducting could live in `update-8.2.yaml`.

 * **Specifying paths**